South Carolina Workers Compensation Claims: Eligibility, Filing and Appeals

-You will be paid additional cash benefits based your average weekly wage for up to a total of 500 weeks.
-Paraplegics, quadriplegics, and brain-damaged workers can receive permanent benefits.
+You will continue to receive benefits at your total temporary rate, for up to 500 weeks.
+Paraplegics, quadriplegics, and brain-damaged workers can receive benefits for life.

 If you have suffered a permanent disability, an informal conference will be held with you, the insurance company, and a Commissioner or Claims Mediator.
 The purpose of this brief conference is to determine the total amount of benefits you are due to be compensated for the permanent disability.
 It is important to show up for this conference or to notify the Commission that you can't make it.
 You can reach the Informal Conference Scheduling office at 803-737-5734.

 What if You Do Not Agree With the Decision at the Informal Conference?